 Often by the time of diagnosis, Alzheimer’s Disease began developing an average of 20 years prior, proving the significance of longevity medicine.

 Aging is related to the mitochondria, or the powerhouse of the cell.
 We inherit our mitochondria from our mothers, meaning that you can inherit any genetic problems or conditions associated with the mitochondria.
 However, many medical providers do not even test for these inherited gene issues.
 Mitochondrial dysfunction can also be caused by poor diet, environmental exposure, and certain diseases or medical conditions.
-Longevity medicine relies on excellent mitochondrial strength, which can be achieved with supplements, healthy diet, exercise, stress management, peptides, detoxing, IV therapy, and avoidance of practices that may damage or reduce mitochondrial function.
+Longevity medicine relies on excellent mitochondrial strength, which can be achieved with supplements, a healthy diet, exercise, stress management, peptides, detoxing, IV therapy, and avoidance of practices that may damage or reduce mitochondrial function.
 When treating and preventing Alzheimer’s Disease and Dementia, I focus on the 5 major causes: genetics and lifestyle factors, diet, sleep, exercise, and environmental exposures.

 Longevity medicine also focuses on supporting a healthy lifespan with the use of hormone therapy.
 I proudly accept and acknowledge the nickname I have been given by many patients and colleagues as the “Hormone Queen” or the “Hormone Whisperer”.
 I customize all hormone therapies specific to the patient.
 My treatments may include herbs, homeopathics, and bio-identical hormone replacement.